BootBlock/PoSh-Backup/README.md

 *   `-Pin`: Optional.
 A switch parameter.
 If present, the backup archive(s) created during this specific run will be automatically pinned, protecting them from retention policies.
 *   `-PinBackup <FilePath>`: Pins the backup archive specified by `<FilePath>`, protecting it from retention policies.
 This creates a `.pinned` marker file alongside the archive.
 *   `-UnpinBackup <FilePath>`: Unpins the backup archive specified by `<FilePath>`, making it subject to retention policies again.
 This removes the `.pinned` marker file.
+*   `-ListArchiveContents <FilePath>`: Lists the contents of the backup archive specified by `<FilePath>`.
+This is a utility mode and does not run a backup.
+*   `-ArchivePasswordSecretName <SecretName>`: For use with utility modes like `-ListArchiveContents`.
+Specifies the name of the secret in PowerShell SecretManagement that holds the password for an encrypted archive.
 *   `-CheckForUpdate`: Checks for available updates to PoSh-Backup online and then exits.
 Does not perform any backup operations.
 *   `-Quiet`: Suppresses all non-essential console output.
 Critical errors will still be displayed.
 Useful for scheduled tasks.